bmalnar/TrafficSignClassificationSDCN/README.md

 ### Files and directories content
 - `TrafficSignClassifier.ipynb` is a jupyter notebook containing all of the code, including pre-processing of the data, training the model, testing the model on the test dataset, and finally testing on several pictures downloaded from the web.
-- `test_images` contains images downloaded from the web, which are used to test the model (addition to the test dataset).
+- `test_images` contains images downloaded from the web, which are used to test the model (in addition to the test dataset).
 - `writeup.md` provides more details on the notebook and analyzes the results.

 ### How to run the code